yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 ## Priority

-List all the priorities in JIRA:
+List all the priorities in Jira:

 ```yetibot
 !jira priorities